 Unlike fiat money, which is backed by the U.S. government, Bitcoin and other cryptocurrencies lack any central authority.
 This absence of centralization means no government or institution controls Bitcoin.
 Transactions occur directly between users without an intermediary, making Bitcoin a truly democratic form of money.

 Bitcoin’s decentralized nature not only makes it immune to government interference or manipulation but also allows for greater privacy.
-Bitcoin transactions don’t require users to disclose personal information as traditional financial systems do.
+The use of Bitcoin does not require the disclosure of personal information as it does with traditional financial systems.
 These attributes have made Bitcoin the most popular cryptocurrency today.

 How does Bitcoin work?